agcdtmr/cfg_group_project/README.md

 Entering the tech job search can be daunting and overwhelming.
-Based on data from [reed.co.uk](https://www.reed.co.uk/api), **CookieJobs** is an open source tool built for [Code First Girls](https://codefirstgirls.com/) graduates and alumnae, career switchers and tech newbies.
+Based on data from [reed.co.uk](https://www.reed.co.uk/api), **CookieJobs** is an open source tool built for [Code First Girls](https://codefirstgirls.com/) graduates and alumni, career switchers and tech newbies.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## Our Why's
-**We wanted a tool that would allow users to:**
+**We wanted a tool that would:**
-1. Search junior-level tech jobs
+1. Allow users to search junior-level tech jobs
-2. Help the CFG graduates and alumnae find jobs in tech
+2. Help the CFG graduates and alumni find jobs in tech
-3. Easily find jobs in the tech industry.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)